China premier warns on economic slowdown as data fans stimulus talk

 "The GDP growth target is around 7.5 percent.
 'Around' means there is some flexibility and we have some tolerance," he said, adding that the lower limit on growth must ensure job creation.

-Finance Minister Lou Jewie said last week that China can slightly miss the 7.5 percent growth target as long as enough jobs are created.
+Finance Minister Lou Jiwei said last week that China can slightly miss the 7.5 percent growth target as long as enough jobs are created.

 However, Xu Shaoshi, the head of the pro-growth National Development and Reform Commission, said on Wednesday that the 7.5 percent target would be the lower limit for the government.